Table of Contents

 Enabling the custom DbLanguageService

-To enable the custom DbLanguageService, it must be registered in the ServiceLocator:
+To enable the custom DbLanguageService, register it in the service collection:

 var dbLanguageService = new DbLanguageService();